shogunx2/AuthService/README.md

 - Authenticate users using API keys or username/password
 - In-memory storage using a map-based datastore
 - Web interface implemented for interacting with AuthServer
+- Remove user using userId or API key

 ## Usage